GDPR is this winter’s game Why not get GDPR sorted before the May 2018 deadline?

 In May 2018 the UK is still in the EU (and the UK government is implementing GDPR in UK law, post Brexit, anyway).
 GDPR will then impact YOU, in ways that you may not appreciate – even if you are a small company or a charity – if you store people’s personal data (and remember that even an email address is considered personal data).
 It’s not something that you should ignore.

-So, if you are one of the 62% of UK businesses or 56% of UK charities that the Information Commissioners Office (ICO) thinks aren’t aware of GDPR, see here, (and smaller organisations are generally less aware than larger ones), at least read this (which, by the way, will tell you what GDPR stands for).
-It is a lawyer’s guide to GDPR, with explanatory notes.
+So, if you are one of the 62% of UK businesses or 56% of UK charities that the Information Commissioners Office (ICO) thinks aren’t aware of GDPR, see here, (and smaller organisations are generally less aware than larger ones).

 Don’t waste time on looking at all the technology solutions for GDPR that you’ll find on Google until you have some idea of what your legal obligations might be.
 Even if your storage and use of personal data is minimal (a small charity, perhaps), you should still be aware of GDPR, and consider the privacy of everybody involved (even if there isn’t a legal obligation, GDPR will probably result in people taking their personal privacy more seriously in general).